32 ACT to SAT Score Conversion

 ACT Science (32) → no direct SAT equivalent.
 The ACT's Science section remains unique; the SAT lacks a separate science section.
 (The SAT incorporates science reasoning into its Reading and Math questions, eliminating any standalone "science score.")

 Note that the digital SAT format (launched in 2024) comprises precisely two sections: Reading and Writing combined (64 minutes, 54 questions) and Math (70 minutes, 44 questions).
-Therefore, the SAT score of ~690 we mentioned represents the total for the entire Reading and Writing section (both Reading and Writing combined), while the Math score of ~720 applies to the Math section.
 The digital SAT features adaptive testing (each section contains two modules of varying difficulty) and operates entirely on computer.
 Overall, a 32 ACT roughly converts to about 720 Math / 690 Reading and Writing (1410 combined) on the current SAT format.

 ACT Science and SAT Considerations